zdudic/ansible-role-sar/README.md

 -----------------------

 ```
-1. To disable sar management by this role, create host/host-group based sar_cfg var with value "no".
+1. To disable sar management by this role, in vars, create inventory_hostname.yml
+  or host-group.yml, and define sar_cfg as "No".

 2. For hostname, use Ansible var {{ inventory_hostname }}